Josephy5/PostProcessing-URP/README.md

 ## Notes
 As of now, I have only updated the Anisotropic Kuwahara effect to work with Unity 6, as that was my last contribution during my time at Serious Point Games.
 I plan to gradually bring over the remaining effects to Unity 6, one by one.
+The effects uses Unity 6000.0.50f1's compatibility mode for it to work.
+Because of that, it can be modified with a few changes to still be able to work on older Unity versions like Unity 2022.
 Do note that some of the effects may have issues when using them or don't work for Forward+ or Deffered rendering.

 ## Includes
 - Kuwahara